VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Efficient Video Face Enhancement

 \subsection{Joint Latent-Pixel Face-Focused Training}

-Standard diffusion models treat all spatial regions equally, often underutilizing the capacity for critical facial details.
-Motivated by key insights that facial regions contain the most critical information for perceptual quality in face enhancement tasks, we introduce a Joint Latent-Pixel Face-Focused Training strategy that explicitly guides the model to concentrate on facial regions.
-Our approach provides mask-guided supervision in both latent and pixel spaces by constructing facial masks aligned with the corresponding spatiotemporal geometry of each space.
+We observe that backgrounds in facial datasets are typically blurred with limited learnable information, while facial regions contain the most visually critical features for enhancement tasks.
+Therefore, we propose a Joint Latent-Pixel Face-Focused Training strategy that explicitly directs the model's optimization toward key facial areas in both latent and pixel spaces.